ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 View the live project [here](https://ollylomax.github.io/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/index.html).

+### Goals
-To show what I have learned so far with HTML5, CSS, Bootstrap, jQuery and Javascript.
+  - To show what I have learned so far with HTML5, CSS, Bootstrap, jQuery and Javascript.
-To provide a fun and interactive game to play that users will enjoy.
+  - To provide a fun and interactive game to play that users will enjoy.
-To show clear win and lose scenarios.
+  - To show clear win and lose scenarios.
-To make a game that users will want to play multiple times.
+  - To make a game that users will want to play multiple times.
-To make a game that users will want to return to the website in order to play again.
+  - To make a game that users will want to return to the website in order to play again.

-## STRATEGY
+## UX STRATEGY

 - ### User Stories